 Courses

-Topics in Statistical Data Science
+STA4101: Topics in Statistical Data Science

-Last updated: 2025-09-02
+Last updated: 2025-09-17

 Overview

-Broadly, I assume that you have some statistical analysis skills from other classes.
+This course covers current topics in data science from a statistical perspective.
+I assume that you have some statistical analysis skills from other classes (for instance, that you've learned about linear regression).
+I emphasise practical aspects of data science, such as tools, workflows, reproducibility and communication.
 The main objective of this class is to provide you with a modern, end-to-end, reproducible data-science workflow, within which those analysis skills will sit.

 Part 1 ensures that everyone has a common foundation of technical skills.
-These include: version control, reproducible environments, efficient data formats, Python (especially cleaning data with polars, estimating models with scikit-learn, and package management with uv), Quarto, database connections, REST APIs, and GitHub Actions.
+These include: version control, reproducible environments, efficient data formats, Python (especially cleaning data with polars, estimating models with scikit-learn, and package management with uv), Quarto, database connections, using REST APIs, and implementing GitHub Actions.

 Learning objectives